emccorson/onsenguide/GUIDE.md

 ##### Making the grid

-We have the sprites, we have the code to save Pokemon, we have the やる気; let's grid this mother!
+We have the sprites, we have the code to save Pokémon, we have the やる気; let's grid this mother!

 Actually, there is no need for special Onsen UI components here, so we'll just